 Grab Rides Now Available Across Southeast Asia through the Booking.com App

-SINGAPORE - 29 October, 2019 - Today, Booking.com, one of the world’s leading digital travel platforms, launches its on-demand ride-hailing service in partnership with Grab, giving Booking.com app users access to the largest fleet of drivers across 8 countries in Southeast Asia.
-Marking the company’s ride-hailing debut, this move will connect international travellers visiting Cambodia, Indonesia, Malaysia, Myanmar, Singapore, Thailand, Vietnam and the Philippines with local on-demand rides through an app they already know and trust.
+Today, Booking.com, one of the world’s leading digital travel platforms, launches its on-demand ride-hailing service in partnership with Grab, giving Booking.com app users access to the largest fleet of drivers across 8 countries in Southeast Asia.
+Marking the company’s ride-hailing debut, this move will connect international travelers visiting Cambodia, Indonesia, Malaysia, Myanmar, Singapore, Thailand, Vietnam and the Philippines with local on-demand rides through an app they already know and trust.
 It removes the language and currency barriers that can stop many visitors using local transport providers.

 Already, each company is known for empowering customers through innovative, mobile-first technology.
 130 million visitors travel to Southeast Asia every year, and Booking.com and Grab coming together will provide them with the tools they need to travel like a local:

-- Access to millions of Grab drivers, giving international travellers unprecedented access to safe, affordable and comfortable transport options across Southeast Asia
+- Access to millions of Grab drivers, giving international travelers unprecedented access to safe, affordable and comfortable transport options across Southeast Asia

 - In-app, cashless payments in user’s currency, delivering greater security and confidence, while removing the worry and expense of haggling, language difficulties and currency conversion